 The MA in Russian, Eurasian, and East European Studies (REEES) is awarded through the Curriculum in Global Studies as a special concentration within the MA in Global Studies.
 The program offers students a broad, interdisciplinary understanding of the regions and its peoples while providing the opportunity for in-depth study of themes that most interest them.
 The degree is designed to train professionals to handle the multidimensional tasks of modern global society in fields such as international trade, cultural exchange, nongovernmental organizations, foreign policy, government service, and the military.
-Since its inception in 1999, approximately 85 students have completed the MA program, about two-thirds of whom currently hold jobs with the US government.

 WHY CHOOSE UNC?

 - A flexible program.
 Students train in language, history, the social sciences, and have opportunities for individualized study.

 - Top-notch, accessible faculty.
 Students engage with more than 30 core and affiliate faculty on campus.

 - An excellent placement record.
 Graduates realize rewarding, impressive careers in the military, security organizations, the State Department, international organizations, media, education, and the private sector.

 - Professional preparation in the “Southern Part of Heaven.”
 The Raleigh-Durham-Chapel Hill metro area is consistently ranked among the best places to live, work, and study.